 TerraStereo continues to be enhanced to make the collection of features from laser data in a stereo environment accurate and efficient.
 One can now use TerraStereo in MicroStation CONNECT Edition to leverage the CE tools for feature collection.
 In addition, a new set of cross section tools and perspective settings were added this past year.
 Plus, TerraSurvey is now supported in stereo.

 As you can see, there have been a lot of new features for your maintenance dollars.
 And that’s without getting into the many feature enhancements that extend tool uses, and many bug fixes to improve the toolset.
-For more details see the what’s new in Terrasolid Feb 2019 post on our searchable support knowledge base.
-For additional information concerning any of these features in Terrasolid please contact the GeoCue Group Support Team at firstname.lastname@example.org.
+For more details see the What’s New in Terrasolid Feb 2019 post on our searchable support knowledge base.
+For additional information concerning any of these features in Terrasolid please contact the GeoCue Group Support Team at [email protected].